JoseJuan98/JoseJuan98/README.md

 ### 📚 Currently Working and Learning More About:

+* [Python library](https://github.com/JoseJuan98/scratchNN) for building simple Deep Neural Networks from scratch, using only vectorized operations with NumPy to develop further understanding in the inner workings of neural networks and provide a foundation for building a Production-ready Python library.

+* [Showcase project](https://github.com/JoseJuan98/CaliforniaHousingCensusCase) to demonstrate my Machine Learning Engineer and Consultant skills in all the cycles of a project of this kind.

+* Bayesian Statistics, primarily through the book [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919), and some articles that you can find in [towards datascience](https://towardsdatascience.com/).
+At the moment this is [my progress](https://github.com/JoseJuan98/Statistical_Rethinking_Exercices)

 * Time Serie Anlysis (**finished**), I am mainly using any source that I find interesting from this [repository](https://github.com/cuge1995/awesome-time-series#Theory-Resource) which contains a lot of sources to learn.
 Unluckly, any project related with TSA cannot be shown as there are used in my job :( .

 * Neural Networks and Deep Learning (**finished**), by the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) of Coursera, and I have been enjoying being exposed to Linear Algebra and Deep Learning.
 [My progress](https://github.com/JoseJuan98/DeepLearning_Projects) (First course, finished)

-* Bayesian Statistics, primarily through the book [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919), and some articles that you can find in [towards datascience](https://towardsdatascience.com/).
-At the moment this is [my progress](https://github.com/JoseJuan98/Statistical_Rethinking_Exercices)

 * Data Engineering with Apache Spark and Delta Lakes (**finished**).
 Acquiring a [Data Engineer Professional Certificate](https://academy.databricks.com/data-engineer) from Databricks.
 I enjoy data modeling and creating data pipelines to support Data Science projects.

-* Distributed and GPU solutions for data processing and ML/DL.
-Learning about Python libraries like Ray, Dask, TensorFlow, CuDF, CuML, CuPy, Numba, ... and learning how to make my own cluster of computers.

 ### 👯 I’m looking to collaborate on